A Hardy field extension of Szemeredi's Theorem: A model multiple recurrence result

 \subsection{Conclusion of the argument}

 We first use Proposition~\ref{P:seminorm'} to carry out a reduction to nilsystems step, and then use the equidistribution result of Proposition~\ref{L:equidistribution} to verify a multiple recurrence result for nilsystems.
 This will enable us conclude the proof of Theorem~B'.
-We first need two simple lemmas. \begin{lemma} Suppose that $c_m,N_m$ are integers and $N_m\to \infty$ as $m\to\infty$.
-Let
+We first need one lemma.